Web Application Architecture Review and Threat Assessment

 Q: What does a web application architecture review look at?

-A: Among the major areas that are typically evaluated in a web application architecture review are authentication, protection of sensitive data sent to and from the application, preventing session hijacking, validating input, auditing/logging, session management and vulnerabilities in third-party libraries.
+A: Among the major areas that are typically evaluated in a web application architecture review are data flows for sensitive information, threat model review, authentication, preventing session hijacking, input validation, auditing/logging, session management, third party library security review, encryption, key management, etc

 Q: How does a web application architecture review differ from a penetration test?